respu/memcached-cpp/README.md

 ### What are the benefits?
 There are two major key benefits.

 The first one being the inherent asynchronous nature.
 This enables you to do other stuff while waiting for network IO.
-This is also a great internal boost the calls to the different servers can be fulfilled in parallel.
+This is also a great boost for the internal message handling, as the calls to the different servers can be fulfilled in asynchronously.
 Though, this optimization could also be applied to the non-async client.

 The second benefit is that this client is thread-safe out of the box.
 You can use it from several threads at the same time.
 This is not possible with the normal client.
 However there is currently only one internal thread which handles the requests.
 This can easily be modified to use more threads.

 ### Open problems?
 A currently unhandled problem is the treatment of errors.
-In the current implementation the client just stops its async runner thread when error occurs which leaves the client in an unusable state.
+In the current implementation the client just stops its async runner thread when an error occurs which leaves the client in an unusable state.

 The problem is that errors might occur during reading and writing data.
-If the error happens on write, there is no way the client can tell that the user as a storage command is basically a fire and forget task.
-This could be solved by setting an invalid flag which gets checked on every call call.
+If the error happens on write, there is no way the client can notify the user as a storage command is basically a fire and forget task.
+This could be solved by setting an invalid flag which gets checked on every call.
 On the reader side we have the possibility to set the error as an exception to the future.

 The problem now rises as how to coordinate the reads with the writes and with further ones?
 Should the client automatically try to reconnect?
 Should only the latest promise get the exception or should all promises receive it?